lucas2052/codeChallange_worldbank/README.md

 The project follows seven main stages:

-1. **Review** — inspect the original data structure and other basica informations.
+1. **Load and review** — load the original CSV and inspect its structure, columns, types, and values.
-2. **Prepare** — remove spaces around text and define missing values and mark them.
+2. **Prepare** — remove spaces around text and mark missing values without losing Namibia's `NA` code.
-3. **Clean** — remove missing records, duplicated values, and columns that are not included in the requirement.
+3. **Clean** — remove missing records, duplicated rows and columns, and columns that are not required.
-4. **Standardise** — convert numeric columns to the required types, define accepted numeric ranges, and remove invalid records.
+4. **Standardise** — convert numeric columns to integers, define accepted ranges, and remove invalid records.
-5. **Validate and export** — check the final columns, data types, ISO codes, duplicates, and numeric ranges before saving.
+5. **Validate and export** — check the final columns, types, ISO codes, duplicates, and numeric ranges before saving `worldData_cleaned.csv`.
-6. **Analyse** — group the cleaned data by continent, region, and subregion, then calculate counts, totals, averages, and the required highest or lowest results.
+6. **Analyse** — group the cleaned data by continent, region, and subregion, then calculate the counts, totals, averages, and required results.
-7. **Present** — create filter options from the cleaned data, apply individual or combined selections, calculate summary statistics for the filtered subset, and display the results in consistent summary cards and an interactive table.
+7. **Present** — apply individual or combined filters, calculate summary statistics, and display the results in summary cards and an interactive table.

 ## Process